osmyn/Practices/UnitTestGuidelines.md

 UpdateDisplayOrder\_MoveFirst\_MovesToFirstPosition

 ValidateWorkPhaseSEctionEstimateDetails\_WithErrors\_ReturnsSuccessIsFalse

+To make this very easy, you can install this [unit test snippet](https://gist.github.com/osmyn/906c917653a30864cb52dee02c36c14e) in Visual Studio to stub out your unit tests for you.

 ### Integration Test ###
 While unit tests fake dependencies to test scenarios in the unit of work, an integration test uses real